assely/documentation/taxonomy.md

 ### Manually created class file

-Make file with class that extends base `Assely\Taxonomy\Taxonomy` class.
+Make a file with the class that extends base `Assely\Taxonomy\Taxonomy` class.

 The `slug` property is required.
 This value determines under which name your taxonomy will be registered and accessible.